Auto parts eCommerce trends: Why auto parts shoppers search for manufacturer websites before making a purchase

 Even with auto parts retailer sites spending millions on paid search and auto parts SEO, manufacturers are still the third most popular source of information for parts shoppers before making a purchase.
 Let’s dig into why this auto parts search pattern is occurring.

-Reason #1: Parts shoppers want to see detailed product information on manufacturer sites
+Reason #1: Parts shoppers want to see detailed product information on manufacturer sites, like on any other automotive eCommerce website

-The biggest reason cited by enthusiast car parts shoppers for visiting manufacturer websites in our auto parts retail industry analysis is they want to see detailed product information.
+The biggest reason cited by enthusiast car parts shoppers for visiting manufacturer websites is they want to see detailed product information.
+Don’t ignore this automotive eCommerce trend if you want online visibility!

-This was by far the single most popular reason, given by 94% of auto parts shoppers (this was a multiple choice question, the answers add up to more than 100%).
+This was by far the single most popular reason, given by 94% of auto parts shoppers looking for an automotive eCommerce website.
+This was a multiple choice question, and the answers add up to more than 100%.

 You don’t want a shopper leaving a website and contributing to a higher bounce rate.